newbeeR2020/Everyones_nanoGPT/README.md

 This tutorial gives you clear explanations and **over 100 fill-in-the-blank questions!🫨** <br>
 Perfect for ealry birds who want to change their interests into real growth.<br>
 If you meet the prerequisites, you can finish in 12–18 hours.<br>
 Everything runs in Google Colab.
 This tutorial is based on [Andrej Karpathy’s nano-GPT](https://colab.research.google.com/drive/1JMLa53HDuA-i7ZBmqV7ZnA3c_fvtXnx-?usp=sharing). <br>
+I'd like to express my deepest gratitude for his work.

 ## Table of Contents